Adding negative keywords to your Performance Max campaigns can help you avoid wasting money on clicks that are unlikely to convert.

 Say you are running a Performance Max campaign for a Shopify store that sells original and personalized jewelry online.

-You can add negative keywords such as “near me”, “DIY”, “imitation”, or “craft” so you don’t show your ads to users who are not your target audience.
+You can add negative keywords in Performance Max campaigns such as “near me”, “DIY”, “imitation”, or “craft” so you don’t show your ads to users who are not your target audience.

 In this case, you are filtering out users who are looking for:

-You can also add the variations of these negative keywords, which you will learn in a bit.
+You can also add the variations of these negative keywords in Performance Max campaigns, which you will learn in a bit.

 By adding such keywords, you can increase your conversion rate and attract more loyal customers.